DataManagementLab/collab-coursebook/README.md

 1. **base**: This app contains the general Django models used to represent courses, contents, etc.
 1. **frontend**: This app provides everything the users see when reading or editing the content.
 It also contains a landing page.
+1. **content**: This app provides models, rendering- and export code for the different supported types of contents.
+1. **export**: This app contains export functions for the custom content collections (coursebooks).